SumoLogic/sumologic-documentation/docs/contributing/markdown-cheat-sheet.md

 * **Ordered List: Marker** set to *one*.
 * **Unordered List: Marker** set to *.

 ## Code Blocks

-Markdown code blocks are supported with Syntax highlighting.
-Always use [code block](#code-blocks) to format programming language (i.e., SQL for Sumo queries, JSON for logs).
+Always use [code block](#code-blocks) to format programming language scripts (i.e., SQL for Sumo queries, JSON for logs).
+Format blocks of code by placing triple backticks before and after the code.

+Markdown code blocks support Syntax highlighting.
+If you know the code language, include that in the first set of ticks.
+This applies code highlighting for the language.
+See [this list](https://prismjs.com/#supported-languages) of available languages.

 To highlight lines in the code, use `{#}` in the title line with lines numbers.
 This example highlights lines 2 through 6.